Laurentia: Interior platform

 In eastern and central Canada, much of the stable craton is exposed at the surface as the Canadian Shield, an area of Precambrian rock covering over a million square miles.
 This includes some of the oldest rock on Earth, such as the Archean rock of the Acasta Gneiss, which is 4.04 billion years (Ga) old, and the Istaq Gneiss Complex of Greenland, which is 3.8 Ga.
 When subsurface extensions are considered, the wider term Laurentian Shield is more common, not least because large parts of the structure extend outside Canada.
 In the United States, the craton bedrock is covered with sedimentary rocks on the broad interior platform in the Midwest and Great Plains regions and is exposed only in northern Minnesota, Wisconsin, the New York Adirondacks, and the Upper Peninsula of Michigan.
 The sequence of sedimentary rocks varies from about 1,000 m to in excess of 6,100 m (3,500–20,000 ft) in thickness.
 The cratonic rocks are metamorphic or igneous with the overlying sedimentary layers composed mostly of limestones, sandstones, and shales.
 These sedimentary rocks were largely deposited 650–290 Ma.

 The oldest bedrock, assigned to the Archean Slave, Rae, Hearne, Wyoming, Superior, and Nain Provinces, is located in the northern two thirds of Laurentia.
 During the Early Proterozoic they were covered by sediments, most of which has now been eroded away.

-Greenland is part of Laurentia.
-The island is separated from North America by the Nares Strait, but this is a Pleistocene erosional feature.
+The Greenland shield formed part of Laurentia with the Northernmost part still connected to the Ellesmere Island area.
+Greenland is separated from the North American, Canadian island by the Nares Strait, which is a Pleistocene erosional feature.
 The strait is floored with continental crust and shows no indications of a thermal event or seaway tectonism.
+The Baffin Bay area and southward, however, is formed by oceanic crust creating a continental divide towards east from around 60 million years ago.
 Greenland is composed mostly of crust of Archean to Proterozoic age, with lower Paleocene shelf formations on its northern margin and Devonian to Paleogene formations on its western and eastern margins.
 The eastern and northern margins were heavily deformed during the Caledonian orogeny.

 The Isua Greenstone Belt of western Greenland preserves oceanic crust containing sheeted dike complexes.
 These provide evidence to geologists that mid-ocean ridges existed 3.8 Ga.
 The Abitibi gold belt in the Superior Province is the largest greenstone belt in the Canadian Shield.